AMEN House holds backpack program with Scott County Schools for third year

-GEORGETOWN, Ky.
-(LEX 18) — 2024 is the third year Scott County's AMEN House has held its backpack program.
+GEORGETOWN, Ky. — 2024 is the third year Scott County's AMEN House has held its backpack program.
 Volunteers are packing more than 350 bags for students who need meals over the weekends.

 This week, volunteers are working on an order of 85 of these bags.
 Each bag contains six meals that students can enjoy over the weekend.